Newark, California: Economy

-The city houses the NewPark Mall, a super-regional shopping center, with anchor stores Macy's and Burlington Coat Factory, and over 140 other retailers.
-A 140,000 ft2 addition at NewPark, including restaurants, entertainment and a multiplex movie theater with IMAX, opened in late 2015.
+The city houses the NewPark Mall, a super-regional shopping center, with Hot Topic, Box lunch, and a nearby Costco..
+A 140,000 ft2 addition at NewPark, including restaurants, entertainment and a multiplex movie theater with IMAX, opened in 2015.

 The former Sun Microsystems site near I-880, State Route 84 and the Dumbarton Bridge, was purchased by BioMed Realty Trust and is now known as the Pacific Research Center.

+In the early to mid-20th century, Newark's economy was based on manufacturing, including: Wedgewood stoves (1910s–1940s); A.O.
+Smith Corporation, followed by National Steel Corporation, glass-lined water heaters (1950s–1970s); Peterbilt trucks (1960s-1980s); and Trailmobile semi-trailers (1965–1975).

 Top employers

 According to the city's June 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Culture and recreation

 The City of Newark has thirteen parks and sport play facilities, the George M. Silliman Community Activity and Family Aquatic Center (aka the Silliman Center).
 The Family Aquatic Center portion of the Silliman Center opened in the summer of 2004 and includes a 32300 sqft indoor swim facility specifically designed for recreation, fitness, and instruction programs for the entire family.
 The 11350 sqft Natatorium includes four separate pools, including a 45 x 75 ft Activity Pool; a 245' long Lazy River pool (with a pair of 20' tall, curving water slides); a 4 ft deep, 4-lane, 25 yd Lap Pool; and a 15-person warm-water spa.

 Newark also houses a portion of the Don Edwards San Francisco Bay National Wildlife refuge along with the city of Fremont.